celerygemini/resources/pypi_distribution.md

 - `name` should be the same as the chosen `package_name`.
 - `python_requires` can use inequality expressions like `">=3.9"`.
 - The above configuration will use the linked repo README for the `long_description`.
+- The `"Programming Language"` section of the `classifiers` list can be specific versions.

 ### Step 6